Anastasia Vaipan-Law

 Anastasia Kristina Vaipan-Law (born 31 August 1999) is a Scottish figure skater who currently represents Great Britain in pairs.
-With her partner, Luke Digby, she is 2021–22 British national champion.
+With her partner, Luke Digby, she is a four-time British national champion (2022–2025) and the 2024 CS Warsaw Cup silver medalist.

 Personal life

 Vaipan-Law was born on 31 August 1999 in Blackpool, England.

 Career

 Early years and singles career

 Vaipan-Law began learning how to skate in 2007 at the age of eight in Dundee, Scotland.
-She made her junior international debut in women's single skating at the 2013 NRW Trophy in December 2013 where she finished 21st.
+She made her junior international debut in women's single skating at the 2013 NRW Trophy in December 2013 where she finished twenty-first.

 Throughout her career as a single skater, Vaipan-Law competed at three ISU Junior Grand Prix assignments and placed second at the 2016 Open d'Andorra in the junior women's event.
 She is a three-time British junior national silver medalist (2017-2019).